 In our overview of last year, there wasn’t a single Datejust.
 But that changed.
 This might have been caused by the total lack of sports models at the authorized dealer, but also because the Datejust is just a cool watch.
 If you have never tried one, you should.
 This year, Rolex came up with a slightly updated 36mm Datejust 126234, but you also can’t go wrong with a 16234, 16200, 1601x or 160x.

-Little out there beats a vintage Submariner, we hear you.
+From #1 last year to #5 this year.
 The 5513 is the Rolex with a very long production run, but especially the 5513 in this article performed very (very!) well in the last years.

-We stick a bit longer with the Submariner for the 2nd position in this Top 10 Rolex watches with this 4-liner version of reference 14060M.
-This discontinued model is sought-after and prices are ever increasing.
+The Submariner 14060 is still hot!
+This discontinued model is sought-after and prices are ever-increasing.
 The last ‘real’ Rolex Submariner as people tend to call them, with their aluminium bezel and sleek lugs.
 Here’s a story Michael did on this Rolex Submariner 14060M watch with 4-liner dial.

 We have a lot of love for the Day-Date and you do as well.
-Whether it is the vintage reference 1803, or one of the newer references like the 18238 or this more recent Day-Date 40, referring to its 40mm diameter, the Day-Date is a dream to many.
+Whether it is the vintage reference 1803, or one of the newer references like the 18238 or the more recent Day-Date 40, referring to its 40mm diameter, the Day-Date is a dream to many.
 The President bracelet is one of the most comfortable bracelets ever (as we wrote here), but you can also rock it on a leather strap of course.
 This is simply a classic and if you can deal with the weight and the colour (and vale) of gold, you should aim for one.
 At least at some point.
-Here’s our article on this particular Day-Date 40 model.
+Here’s our article on the Day-Date 40 model.